 This fuzzy, orange substance is a type of bacteria.
 This bacterium oxidizes dissolved iron contained in groundwater.
 This process is similar to rust forming on metal.
-Oxidation prevents iron from dissolving in the water and produces either an orange colored petroleum discharge and iron bacteria is to run a stick through the sheen.
+Oxidation prevents iron from dissolving in the water and produces either an orange colored slime or an oily sheen.
+This indicates that the stream is partially fed by groundwater.
+One way to tell the difference between a petroleum discharge and iron bacteria is to run a stick through the sheen.
 If the sheen shatters like glass, it is iron bacteria.
 If the sheen comes back together, it may be a petroleum spill.